ipgur/ebay-kleinanzeigen-web-scraper-api/README.md

 Ebay doesn't offer a free API for ebay-kleinanzeigen.de.

-This repo offers small spring-based API in front of ebay-kleinanzeigen.de which internally scrapes ebay-kleinanzeigen.de using Retrofit2 and jspoon
+This repo builds a small spring-based API in front of ebay-kleinanzeigen.de which internally scrapes ebay-kleinanzeigen.de using Retrofit2 and jspoon

 ```